Home remodeling · Glendale, CA

 Glendale Home Remodel — FAQ

-Glendale directly.
-Glendale is its own incorporated municipality with its own permit jurisdiction — the Building & Safety Division inside the Glendale Community Development Department at Glendale City Hall on East Broadway.
-Every permit, plan-check review, and inspection for a Glendale home remodel goes through that office, not LADBS.
-We handle the full submission and inspection coordination directly with Glendale staff.
+The City of Glendale's own — not LADBS.
+Glendale is an incorporated city with its own permit jurisdiction: the Building & Safety Division of the Community Development Department, at Glendale City Hall on East Broadway.
+Plan check, trade permits, and inspections all schedule through that office, and Hillstar runs the submission and inspection coordination with Glendale staff directly.

-Glendale has its own Hillside Ordinance — distinct from LA's Baseline Hillside Ordinance and from Pasadena's Hillside Development Regulations — that applies to lots in Chevy Chase Canyon, Brockmont, Oakmont, Verdugo Woodlands, and north-Glendale foothill blocks.
-Exterior-footprint changes on those lots face additional height, grading, cut-and-fill, and design-standard requirements on top of the standard Building & Safety permit.
-Slope also drives foundation engineering cost.
-Interior-only remodels on hillside lots don't usually trigger hillside-specific review, but any exterior work — window additions, decks, siding changes, roof replacements — does.
-We walk every hillside lot before quoting so the engineering and access cost are priced into the scope from day one.
+Glendale runs its own Hillside Ordinance — separate from LA's Baseline Hillside Ordinance — covering Chevy Chase Canyon, Brockmont, Oakmont, Verdugo Woodlands, and the north-Glendale foothill blocks.
+Exterior-footprint changes there pick up added height, grading, cut-and-fill, and design-standard requirements, and slope raises foundation engineering cost.
+Interior-only work usually stays outside hillside review; decks, window additions, siding changes, and roof replacement do not.
+We walk every foothill lot before quoting, and the hillside engineering and access costs go into the quote from that first walkthrough.

-Can I live in my home during a Glendale whole-home remodel?
+Is it realistic to live at home through a Glendale whole-home remodel?

 Get My Free Estimate — or call us directly — (310) 975-7590